Sahil1306i/-HC1004/README.md

    -export openai API key
    -run the python.main.py in the terminal after giving it the API keys
+   - It will open a summrize and clarification promt and we will have to choose the desired prompt to train and test it
+   - It automates and directly provides us the code in the workspace
-   - It will open a summrize and clarification promt and we will have to choose the desired prompt to train and test it -Or if we want to train on the real data set than we have to use the microsoft azure
+   - We can load custom data frame and then train it -Or if we want to train on the real data set than we have to use the microsoft azure

 3. **API Gateway**